Petar Zhabov

-Petar Zhabov (Петър Жабов), born 7 December 1973 in Burgas, is a former Bulgarian footballer and captain of the under-21 national team.
-He spent his career in Bulgaria and Italy.
+Petar Zhabov (Петър Жабов), born 7 December 1973) is a Bulgarian former footballer who played as a forward, spending his career in Bulgaria and Italy..
+He captained of the Bulgaria under-21 national team.

 Career

-As a forward for CSKA Sofia, Zhabov was instrumental in winning both the title and cup in 1997.
+With CSKA Sofia, Zhabov was instrumental in winning both the title and cup in 1997.
 He was subsequently purchased by Cosenza and remained in Italy until the end of his career.

 In 2005, he returned to his hometown of Primorsko, where he opened a hotel and became involved in youth soccer programs.